crunaprotocol/cruna-protocol/README.md

 The Manager plays a key role in overseeing crucial aspects of the Vault:

 * Protectors and Safe Recipients: It handles the appointment and management of Protectors and Safe Recipients, ensuring robust security mechanisms.
 * Plugin Management: The Manager is also in charge of managing the Vault’s plugins.
-For instance, functionalities like Sentinels and Beneficiaries are handled by the InheritanceManager, a specialized plugin within the system.
+For instance, functionalities like Sentinels and Beneficiaries are handled by the InheritancePlugin, a specialized plugin within the system.
 ### Plugin Integration and Verification
 When users want to enhance their Vault with additional features, they can integrate plugins into the Manager: